texfaq/texfaq.github.io/FAQ-make.md

 man's WYSIWYG system.

 A recent strong contender is `arara`, written in `Java`.
-It is (the documentation says) based on ''rules'' and ''directives''; its aim is to determine what to do from explicit instructions in the document's source code, rather than secondary sources such as log file analysis.  `Arara` is relatively new on CTAN, and comes with recommendations from many of the great and
+It is (the documentation says) based on "rules" and "directives"; its aim is to determine what to do from explicit instructions in the document's source code, rather than secondary sources such as log file analysis.  `Arara` is relatively new on CTAN, and comes with recommendations from many of the great and